xobjectz/objx/README.rst

     methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.

-    OBJX has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an error, a parser to parse commandline options and values, etc.

     OBJX is Public Domain.